Discordi0/Practice/HBT/Sherlock/Bumblebee.md

 Q10: What was the size in bytes of the database backup as stated by access.log?

-A:
+A: 34707

-In the same entry, we get the URI, then there is the
+In the same entry, we get the URI, then we have the protocol, the response code, and then there is the size.

 ![](../../Img/Pasted%20image%2020250509173335.png)